 “The breadth of the Wal-Mart initiative is precedent setting,” says Anne Johnson, director of the Sustainable Packaging Coalition, a project of GreenBlue.
 “The initiative will help to promote sustainable practices across all segments of the packaged goods supply chain.”

 In February 2008, Wal-Mart buyers will begin factoring scorecard results into their purchasing decisions.
 What factors led Wal-Mart to make such a dramatic and far-reaching move?
 How much weight will buyers give to sustainability rankings?
-What will this mean for Consumer Package Goods CPG companies in terms of cost of packaging?
+What will this mean for Consumer Package Goods (CPG) companies in terms of cost of packaging?
+Only time will tell.

 At the 2006 Clinton Global Initiative, Wal-Mart committed to reducing packaging by five percent across its supply chain by 2013.
 The company estimates that it will save approximately $3.4 billion from the reduction and that the total global savings across the supply chain will exceed $10 billion.